Wordclock/firmware/README.md

 The original firmware was shipped with a bootloader, which in no way was FLOSS and hence was not taken over into this project.
 The suggested alternatives were platform dependent and did not implement any official standard.
-A new bootloader named *wordboot* was developed.
-It can be found within the `bootloader/wordboot` directory along with documentation about its usage.
+Therefore a new bootloader named *wordboot* was developed.
+It can be found within the `bootloader/wordboot` directory along with more information and some documentation about its usage.

-wordboot makes use of the Wordclock hardware to visually indicate its current status on the frontpanel display.
+*wordboot* makes use of the Wordclock hardware to visually indicate its status on the frontpanel display.
 Furthermore it implements the STK500 protocol and is directly supported by [avrdude][7], so no proprietary tools are needed.

 In order to be able to use *wordboot* the following change is necessary to the fuse settings:

 - **hfuse**: `0xDC`

-Support for other bootloaders has been completely dropped in favour of wordboot, so they are probably no longer working as expected.
+Support for other bootloaders has been dropped in favour of *wordboot*, so they might no longer work as expected.

 ## CONTRIBUTIONS